Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-05/Arrays.md

 - **toString**: converts array to string
 - **join**: It is used to join the elements of the array.
 The argument we passed in the join() method will be joined in he array and return as a string.
 By default, the join() joins with a comma, but we can pass different string parameter which can be joined between the items.
 - **Slice** To cut out a multiple items in range.
 It takes two parameters: starting and ending position.
 It doesn't include the ending position.
-- **splice**: It taks three parameters: Starting position, number of times to be removed, and the number of items to be added.
+- **splice**: It takes three parameters: Starting position, number of times to be removed, and the number of items to be added.
 - **Push**: Adding item in the end of an array using the push method
 - **pop**: Removing item from the end
+- **shift**: Removing one array element in the beginning of the array
+- **unshift**: Adding array element in the beggining of the array